Chimichurri Steak

 To make the steak:

-• Place steak into a large zipper-top bag.
-Add cilanto and lime juice.
+• In a large zipper-top bag, add steak, cilantro, and lime juice.
 Zip bag closed and massage steak to combine marinade.
 Marinate at room temperature for 30 minutes or cover and refrigerate for up to 1 day (see note 2).

 • Pat steaks dry and season each side with salt and pepper.
 In a large skillet over medium-high heat, heat oil until shimmering.
 Add steak and cook, without moving, until crispy and browned on one side, about 3 to 5 minutes.
 Flip and cook until browned on the second side, about 3 to 5 minutes longer.